jamestang23/YingTang/content/authors/Fangfang Wang/_index.md

   - PhD Students
 ---

-王芳芳 is currently an doctoral student student majoring in Systems Science at Beijing Normal University under the supervision of Dr. Zengru Di and Dr. Ying Tang.
+Wang Fangfang is currently an doctoral student student majoring in Systems Science at Beijing Normal University under the supervision of Dr. Zengru Di and Dr. Ying Tang.